-De Quervain's tendinitis.
-This is also known as de Quervain's tendinosis.
+This is also called de Quervain's tendinosis.
 It causes pain on the thumb side of the wrist.

-The pain may develop gradually or suddenly.
+The pain may develop gradually or start suddenly.
 It can travel the length of the thumb and up the forearm.
-If you have de Quervain's tendinitis, movements that can be painful include:

-making a fist
+- Make a fist

-palm and some fingers of the hand
+- Palm and some fingers of the hand

 Often the pain is worse at night than during the day.
 Carpal tunnel syndrome can also cause: